chriseteka/aviron/README.md

 **Aviron** features:

-* Send documents via a socket from within a Java application to *clamd* for on-the-fly virus scanning
+* Send documents via a socket from within a Java application to the *clamd*
+  daemon for on-the-fly virus scanning
+* Send virus scan request for files and directories to the *clamd* daemon
 * Build virus scanners with support for quarantine.
 Infected files can be moved/copied to a quarantine directory
-* Dynamically limit *clamd* CPU usage through time-based CPU limit profiles
+* Dynamically limit *clamd* daemon CPU usage through time-based CPU limit profiles
 * Available for Linux and MacOS (battle tested on Alma Linux)

 The ClamAV tools (clamd, clamdscan, clamscan) are just simple virus scanners.
 They lack